JCC Pool Rules & Behavior Guidelines

 These rules and guidelines are created to ensure the safety and enjoyment of members and staff.
 Anyone who fails to comply with the following may be asked to leave the premises.

-Pool Membership: At this time.
-Due to high volume of use.
-All pool membership sales are no longer available until after Labor Day 2022
+Pool Membership: Due to high volume of use, at this time all annual pool membership sales are no longer available until after Labor Day 2022

 - Any person with a current, annual JCC membership is entitled to join the JCC pool.
 JCC annual memberships are $75 per adult and $50 per child.
 (Households with more than 4 children will not be charged for more than 4 children.)

 - Once becoming a member of the JCC.
 The JCC pool membership options for purchase include a summer season only membership, a year-round membership, or a 10 punch pass.
 Refer to current rates for details of pricing.